Restoring metrological quantum advantage of measurement precision in noisy scenario: Quantum metrology and frequency estimation protocol

 In this entire formulation, the initial state, $\rho_0^{\otimes \nu}$, is kept fixed and optimization is made only over the measurement strategy.
 But one can also consider the best input state.
-In ``two-step optimization" procedure~\cite{Maccone}, the result obtained from (\ref{QCRbound}) is minimized with respect to the input state parameters and the optimum $\Delta \theta$ in the asymptotic limit can be represented by
+In such a ``two-step optimization" procedure~\cite{Maccone}, the result obtained from (\ref{QCRbound}) is minimized with respect to the input state parameters and we denote